About Maple Farmers

 I started this business for two purposes: to help small maple farmers compete in the emerging online maple marketplace, and to offer the most delicious, single-source, farm-crafted Vermont maple syrup.

 I'm passionate about maple syrup.
 It's in my blood, as the saying goes.
 I look forward to the late February weather with as much anticipation as our puppy waiting for her morning kibbles.
-But as I watch the maple syrup industry evolve, I realized that the modern production methods are changing the flavor of the product.
+But as I watch the maple syrup industry evolve, I realize that the modern production methods are changing the flavor of the product.
 Maple syrup is becoming highly processed and homogenized.
 The trend toward factory farms is also driving out the smallest producers, many of whom have been crafting syrup for generations.
-The threat to flavor and farmers is real, and I want to see small family farms continue to thrive.
+The threat to flavor and farmers is real; I want to see small family farms continue to thrive.